 BS: My biggest and most fun learning experience in the beverage industry was in Canada, working in a cocktail lounge called the Mix by Ric's.
 Rubbed shoulders with some of the best mixologists and bartenders in Canada, and the world in fact.

 CP: Who do you look up to?

-CP: It is the weekend, Louis CK turns up at your bar.
-Which bars would you recommend?
+CP: It is the weekend, and Tia and Chris turn up at your bar.
+What bars would you recommend to them?

 For more ideas and inspiration for your weekend, visit the Jameson Weekend Guide.